There are a number of potential sources of financial help for grandparents and others who are caring for a relative’s or

-Unless the child is looked after by the local authority, you could ask the parents to pay child maintenance, because they remain financially responsible for the child throughout the time that they are living with you.
+Except where a child is looked after after by the local authority, you can ask the parents to pay child maintenance, because they remain financially responsible for their child.

-During 2014, charges have been introduced for people who pay or receive child maintenance through the Child Maintenance Service (which replaces the Child Support Agency).
+In 2014 charges were introduced for people who pay or receive child maintenance through the Child Maintenance Service (which replaces the Child Support Agency).
 For more information about these charges click here.

 Child Maintenance Options

 Telephone: 0800 988 0988 Monday to Friday 8am-8pm, Saturday 9am-4pm

-Child Maintenance Options provides impartial information and support with anything relating to child maintenance.
+Child Maintenance Options provides impartial information and support in relation to child maintenance.